Mission and learning outcomes

 - Students will gain knowledge and understanding of the substantive and procedural law sufficient to pass the bar exam and to practice law.

-- Students will learn the principles of legal analysis and reasoning such that they can apply legal principles to novel factual scenarios.
+- Students will learn the methods of legal analysis and reasoning such that they can apply legal principles to novel factual scenarios.

-- Students will demonstrate the ability to employ problem-solving strategies and techniques in order to satisfy clients' needs when practicing law.
+- Students will gain practice-ready skills and knowledge and demonstrate the ability to employ problem-solving strategies and techniques to satisfy clients' needs.

 - Students will demonstrate effective written communication as may be required for different contexts in the practice of law.

 - Students will acquire effective legal research skills.